Chappuis5/TripsVideoMakerBot/README.md

 # TripsVideoMakerBot

-## Usage
+## Installation

 Clone git repo and change paths to /images in the scraperMethod (scraper.py).
+In a terminal window insert: ``pip install -r requirements.txt``

 ## Don't push to origin, create another branch